cculma/UG100/README.md

 `0001_medsa.RegenSY27x.gnm1.Chr1.1.gatk` \
 `0001_medsa.RegenSY27x.gnm1.Chr1.1.json` \

-In the intersections between chromosomes is expected to have two gatk and json files (Chr1.1.gatk and Chr2.1.gatk) but sometimes the script stop to make examples in the former chromosome.
+In the intersection between chromosomes is expected to have two gatk and json files (Chr1.1.gatk and Chr2.1.gatk) but sometimes the script stop to make examples in the former chromosome.
 This was fixed in the  `$PICARD IntervalListTools` increasing the band size `BREAK_BANDS_AT_MULTIPLES_OF` from 1000 to 10000000

 The folder that worked was `06_make_examples` which was transfered from ceres to atlas to run the script `08_call_variants.sh` which requires the file `params.ini`

-Now the job was submited to atlas to run asking a gpu-a100 for 72:00:00 but the time required was 06:00:00.
+Now the job was submitted to atlas to run asking a gpu-a100 for 72:00:00 but the time required was 06:00:00.

 ### Postprocess